chaosnative/developer-hub-cn/docs/chaos-engineering/chaos-faults/aws/ec2-network-loss.md

         # supports comma separated destination hosts
         - name: DESTINATION_HOSTS
           value: 'google.com'
         - name: EC2_INSTANCE_ID
           value: 'instance-1'
         - name: REGION
           value: 'us-west-2'
 ```

 ### Network Interface

-The defined name of the ethernet interface, which is considered for shaping traffic.
+The defined name of the ethernet interface that is considered for shaping traffic.
 It can be tuned via `NETWORK_INTERFACE` ENV.
 Its default value is `eth0`.

 Use the following example to tune this: